A Rose by Any Other Name (album)

-A Rose by Any Other Name is the fifth studio album by American country music artist Ronnie Milsap.
+A Rose By Any Other Name is a compilation album by American country music artist Ronnie Milsap.
 It was released in 1975 by Warner Bros.
 Records.
-Five tracks of the album were recycled from Ronnie Milsap.
-"Me and You, You and Me" was recorded at Quadrophonic studios in Nashville, Produced by Glen Spreen.
+Five songs are from Ronnie Milsap, two songs were released as singles in 1970, and three songs were previously unreleased.
+"You And Me, Me And You" was recorded at Quadrophonic studios in Nashville, Produced by Glen Spreen.

 The album reached #23 on the Country charts.
 Allmusic stated that the additions to the tracks from Ronnie Milsap "push[ed] the album closer toward country" than the debut but that it "doesn't hold together as well as the original debut."
 The publication described the album "as a fitfully entertaining record instead of a cohesive one."